CesiumGS/cesium-webpack-example/README.md

 ### Source Maps

 Enable source maps in development for easier debugging.
 They are only available when using the development server.
-There are many [options](https://webpack.js.org/configuration/devtool/).
-Suggested would be `eval` for fast build and rebuilt time and allowing evaluation of the webpack generated code.
+There are many [options](https://webpack.js.org/configuration/devtool/) available.
+The one suggested here is `eval` for a balance of fast build and rebuild time and allowing evaluation of the webpack generated code.

 Source maps can be enabled with the following config object: